perkoules/Space-Invaders/README.md

 # Space-Invaders
-## Alternative Space invaders to the classic game
+## Alternative Space invaders to the classic game - Unity 2019.1.1f1

 ### Alternative Space Invaders is a university project created in Unity3D.